 Style your Staircase

-If your home has a staircase, then you’ve got the perfect stage for your hallway decoration ideas.
-Here is your opportunity to introduce some festive foliage to your look; why not wrap a faux garland around the bannister?
-You could hang baubles from it for an extra festive touch, or string fairy lights around the spindles.
-Don’t overlook the stairs themselves, either; place artificial tealights in lanterns and arrange them up the stairway to take the festivities to new heights.
+If your home has a staircase, then you’ve got the perfect stage for your Christmas hallway decoration ideas.
+Often the focal point of the hallway, the stairs offer the perfect opportunity to introduce some festive foliage to your look; why not wrap a faux garland around the bannister?
+You wrap Christmas lights around the spindles for added sparkle, or hang baubles for an extra festive touch – we recommend seeing less fragile styles styles, such as the Honeycomb Paper Baubles in our collection, to avoid any unwanted damage.

 Make it Merry

-There’s no better occasion than Christmas to go all out, so allow your creativity to run wild.
+There’s no better occasion than the festive season to go all out, so allow your creativity to run wild.
 For those with more space to play with, a Christmas tree makes for the ultimate decorative statement, and offers a welcome sight through an open door.
-You could also utilise doorways themselves; create a dramatic entrance with a faux garland draped over the doorframe or hang a festive wreath on internal doors – they’re not just for outside.
+You could also utilise doorways themselves; create a dramatic entrance with a Christmas garland draped over the doorframe or hang a festive wreath on internal doors – they’re not just for outside.
 You could even use them on a hallway table as a striking centrepiece; place a festive pillar candle in the middle for an extra seasonal touch – we recommend using an LED alternative so you can leave it to flicker unattended.

 Embrace Festive Scents